Experiencing a pet’s death can be very painful. It can also be painful to physically lose a pet through a divorce or if

 •Call your family member or friend whose pet died and realize they’ll grieve for awhile due to triggers– Check up on them periodically.
 Just like all grief experiences, the grief comes in layers when someone loses a pet.
 There are ups and downs just like traditional grief.
-I cried horribly the first few weeks after my son’s puppy died.
+I cried horribly, multiple times each day, the first few weeks after my son’s puppy died.
 Then I seemed to be doing better (crying just a few times each day)…until I was driving and saw the Starbucks where I used to get Pupuccinos for him.
 It brought all of the sadness back up.
 Grief, whether it’s a human loss or a pet loss, comes in waves…and you never know when a wave will hit you without warning.

 •Offer to take out your family member or friend for coffee…and just be there to care- Not many people will offer compassion to those who have experienced a pet’s death.
 It’s not that they’re heartless…like I said, they may just not “get” how painful it can be.
 You can offer to bring coffee or dinner to your family or friends when they lose a pet.
 A few weeks after our puppy’s death, some of my friends lost their dog.
 To offer comfort some friends who just went through pet loss, I ordered and paid for dinner and had it delivered to them.
 I know how hard the first several days were after our dog’s death…I wanted to let them know that somebody cared.
 This special family was the first to offer to help us with our puppy when we first got him…they helped us so much.
 I know their hearts were heartbroken after their sweet dog’s death.